Chandru-crypted/EmbeddedTrackActivites/Act1/simulation/README.md

-# Blinky Project In Action
+# Project to switch on a LED if both the buttons are pressed

 ## NoSwitchPressed